Jüri Ratas's second cabinet

-Jüri Ratas's second cabinet, colloquially often referred to as EKREIKE (Note: A pun name, with the first interpretation referring to a combination of EKRE, the acronymized name of the Conservative People's Party of Estonia and "ike", a word in Estonian meaning an oppressive, enslaving power or government or simply oppression, slavery.
-The second interpretation refers to the acronyms of the three participating parties - the Conservative People's Party of Estonia (EKRE), Isamaa (I) and the Centre Party (KE).), was the 50th cabinet of Estonia, in office from 29 April 2019 to 14 January 2021.
+Jüri Ratas's second cabinet, colloquially often referred to as EKREIKE (Note: A pun name combined of the acronyms of the three participating parties – the Conservative People's Party of Estonia (EKRE), Isamaa (I) and the Centre Party (KE), with the linguistic implication of ike (yoke), a word also used metaphorically for an oppressive, enslaving power or government.), was the 50th cabinet of Estonia, in office from 29 April 2019 to 14 January 2021.
 It was a centre-right to right-wing coalition cabinet of the Centre Party, right-wing populist Conservative People's Party (EKRE) and conservative Isamaa.

 History

 Following the defeat for the sitting Ratas's first cabinet at the 2019 elections and the loss of majority in the parliament Centre Party initiated coalition talks with the third largest Conservative People's Party and fourth largest Isamaa.
 Although the election-winning Reform Party offered to form a coalition with Jüri Ratas's Centre Party, Ratas turned down the offer.
 This left the winners of the elections, Reform Party, with no chance to form a majority cabinet.
 Reform Party leader Kaja Kallas, however went on to propose a minority cabinet formed by Reform and the Social Democrats, but it did not gain the necessary number of votes in the parliament.
 The coalition partners nonetheless faced three rebel MPs with Centre MP Raimond Kaljulaid quitting the Centre Party in protest against the inclusion of EKRE in the coalition.

 On 17 April 2019, the new cabinet got approval of Riigikogu with the support of 55 out of 101 MPs with one Isamaa rebel MP and former Centre MP Kaljulaid voting against with the opposition.

 Ratas resigned as prime minister on the evening of 12 January 2021, in the wake of the Porto Franco corruption scandal and the comments by his coalition partners about the validity of the 2020 US elections, with the government as a whole resigning two days later.
 The cabinet continued to act as a caretaker government until the Kaja Kallas's first cabinet was sworn in on 26 January.
 The party leaders of EKRE accused the "deep state" of orchestrating the government's fall to reverse the party's goals, specifically a planned marriage referendum, using the corruption scandal as a front.